killerbetmen/Django-Blog/README.md

 **To setup the project on your local machine:**

-Click on Fork.
+* Click on `Fork`.

-Go to your fork and clone the project to your local machine.
+* Go to your fork and clone the project to your local machine.

-Install the requirements pip install -r requirements.txt.
+* Install the requirements `pip install -r requirements.txt`.

-Apply the migrations python manage.py migrate.
+* Apply the migrations `python manage.py migrate`.

-Finally, run the development server python manage.py runserver.
+* Finally, run the development server `python manage.py runserver`.

-The project will be available at 127.0.0.1:8000.
+* The project will be available at 127.0.0.1:8000.